 This is the second post in a sequence mapping out the AI Alignment research landscape.
-The sequence can be read in any order, though I recommend starting with the first post for a high-level summary of the sequence and how it all fits together.
+The sequence will likely never be completed, but you can read a draft here.

 Disclaimer: I recently started as an interpretability researcher at Anthropic, but I wrote this post before starting, and it entirely represents my personal views not those of my employer